Accounts Payable Ledger Definition

 - Amount Payable

-The general ledger account balance for accounts payable is compared to the ending accounts payable ledger balance for ensuring that both accounts are matching.
-Such a comparison is made as part of the period-end (quarterly/yearly) closure process.
+The general ledger account balance for accounts payable is compared to the ending accounts payable ledger balance to ensure that both accounts are matching.
+This comparison is made as part of the period-end (quarterly/yearly) closure process.

-Let us analyze the below example for more understanding:
+Let us analyze the below example of accounts payable ledger template for more understanding:

 The purchase transactions for Titan Sports Gear Company are: